SQream/sqream_docs/operational_guides/foreign_tables.rst

 Creating a Foreign Table
 -----------------------------
-Based on the source file structure, we we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres